louiscarl/AsteroLens/README.md

 # AsteroLens

+## Demo

+A demo is available here: (http://louiscarl.github.io/AsteroLens/).

+It's way cooler if you have a Google Cardboard and a mobile device, but it works with the computer.
+If you don't have a Cardboard, you can toggle stereo vision off by pressing 'CAMERA - STEREO'.

 ## Parallax

 This project was inspired by an effect astronomers use to measure distance for objects far away.
 If you're in a train and are looking at mountains far away, you probably have noticed that buildings, fields and trees nearby are moving way faster than the mountains.
 This effect is called parallax,